kalinski10/SPFCPRivacyPolicy/README.md

 **Privacy Policy**

-This privacy policy (“Policy”) explains how [Company Name] (“we,” “us,” or “our”) collects, uses, and shares information about you when you use our mobile application [App Name] (the “App”).
+This privacy policy (“Policy”) explains how Stertford Paddock FC collects, uses, and shares information about you when you use our mobile application Stertford Paddock FC.

 By using the App, you agree to the collection, use, and sharing of your information as described in this Policy.
 If you do not agree with our policies and practices, do not download or use the App.
 Information We Collect